Take full advantage of the global marketplace with a CMS built for international growth. Here’s how.

 1. Multilingual Functionality

-An published in the Harvard Business Review concluded that a company creating e-commerce content in a range of languages will both build customer loyalty and accelerate their growth in those countries:
+An article published in the Harvard Business Review concluded that a company creating e-commerce content in a range of languages will both build customer loyalty and accelerate their growth in those countries:

 - 4% of consumers would be more likely to buy a product with information in their own language